pedro-gaspar/elixir-grail-diary/content/posts/2021-07-01-elixir-the-documentary.md

 José Valim

 > If I try to centralize and do everything on my own, I won't be able to do it.
-But if everybody can contribute a small part to this and with everybody together, decentralized, can do that and bring the community forward.
+But if everybody can contribute a small part to this and with everybody together, we can do that and bring the community forward.
 Then we have a chance of actually making a lasting impact.

 ![clap](https://media.giphy.com/media/a0Lgc1JvbfS4o/giphy.gif)